..keep your head down..

 Golf simulator

-Video of the Folgaria course in digital
+Video of the Folgaria course in digital format

 Two players on Folgaria digital golf course